piermafrost/GEOCLIM5_sulf/README.md

 ### Defining new physical units
 When reading netCDF inputs (in "GCM" input mode), the code read the attribute "units" (a string) of the netCDF variables.
 If the "units" string matches a defined ones, the corresponding conversion is performed to set the variable into the model's reference units.
-It may be needed to add new unit string if the code do not recognise a given netCDF input file (for instance, in my experience, there are as many runoff units as there are GCM).
-The string has to match exactly to be recognised (space and case sensitive).
+It may be needed to add new unit string if the code do not recognize a given netCDF input file (for instance, in my experience, there are as many runoff units as there are GCM).
+The string has to match exactly to be recognized (space and case sensitive).

 Physical units are defined in the source code in 'source/physical_units.f90'.
 To define a new one, go to the desired variable (eg, 'temperature_units'), increment the variable 'naccepted' by 1, then go to the last line of 'accept_unit' definition, and add a line defining